python-botogram/botogram/docs/index.rst

 botogram documentation
 ~~~~~~~~~~~~~~~~~~~~~~

-*A microframework for Telegram bots.*
+*Just focus on your bots.*

-botogram is a MIT-licensed microframework, which aims to simplify the creation
+botogram is a Python framework, which allows you to focus just on creating your
-of `Telegram bots`_.
-It offers a concise, simple API, which allows you to spend
+`Telegram bots`_, without worrying about the underlying Bots API.

-all your creativity in the bot, without worrying about anything else.
+While most of the libraries for Telegram out there just wrap the Bots API,

-It also provides a robust, fully scalable bot runner process, which will be
+botogram focuses heavily on the development experience, aiming to provide you
-able to process fastly high workloads.
-And as if this isn't enough, it has
+the best API possible.
+Most of the Telegram implementation details are managed
-builtin support for commands, with an automatically-generated ``/help``
+by botogram, so you can just focus on your bot.

-command.
+botogram is released under the MIT license.

 ::